giellatekno/oahpa/sme/univ_oahpa_data/data_sme/lexicon_extension_tmp/00_readme.txt

 Temporary dir with the xml formatted entries from ped/sme/inc/morelemmasfromfin.csv

-TODO: add book infos from
+1. add book infos from words/dicts/smefin/inc
-words/dicts/smefin/inc
+ ==> DONE

+2. add dummies for _ENG (from fin) and _DEU (from nob) as with the existing entries ==> TODO

+3. pos-based split
+ ==> TODO

+4. check for doubling against the existing entries
+ ==> TODO

+5. unify with the existing entries
+ ==> TODO